swiss-ai-center/a-guide-to-mlops/docs/setup.md

     available for :fontawesome-brands-windows: Windows, :simple-apple: macOS and
     :simple-linux: Linux.

+    Then check the following settings:

-    On Windows, Docker Desktop uses the WSL 2 backend and integrates with your Ubuntu distribution.
-Make sure the integration is enabled in **Settings → Resources → WSL Integration**.
+    - :fontawesome-brands-windows: **Windows**: make sure the WSL integration is enabled in **Settings → Resources → WSL Integration** so Docker Desktop integrates with your Ubuntu distribution.
+    - :simple-apple: **macOS**: in case of troubles when building Docker images on Apple Silicon, consider disabling
+      **Use Rosetta for x86_64/amd64 emulation on Apple Silicon** in **Settings → General**.
+The guide builds Docker images for the `linux/amd64` architecture, and the build can fail under Rosetta emulation.

 === ":simple-ubuntu: Using Docker CLI (Linux only)"